AI for the Life Sciences

 Fundamental biology

 Each layer above depends on inputs from the layer below.
 A drug candidate exists before a clinical trial; a clinical trial exists before a regulatory decision; a regulatory decision exists before a population-scale deployment.
-Life sciences AI operates at the molecule-cell-experiment level.
-Its outputs are inputs to clinical and public health programs.
+Life sciences AI operates across molecules, cells, tissues, organisms, environments, and experiments.
+Its outputs can feed clinical, public health, biotechnology, agricultural, ecological, and biosecurity decisions.

 The Three Adjacent Domains